Ace Your Missouri Inspection License Practice Test: A practical guide

 -

 Inspection Procedures and Reporting: This section covers the proper procedures for conducting a vehicle inspection, including documenting findings accurately and completing the required paperwork.
 Understanding the legal requirements and reporting procedures is essential.
-This includes knowing how to properly use inspection equipment and interpret the results.
+This includes knowing how to properly use inspection equipment and interpret the results And that's really what it comes down to..

 -